LuisMonteiroC/nlw-experts-basic/README.md

 # nlw-experts-basic
-Forms using HTML, CSS and Js done at Rocketseat event
+Forms using HTML, CSS and JS done at Rocketseat event